 Before heading back to Incheon International Airport for your flight, spend the afternoon on the streets of Myeongdong for some beauty products shopping, Namdaemun Market for some bargains, and Insadong for food trip and souvenir shopping.

 WHAT TO EAT

-Our guide on the Nami Island tour told us that almost 90% of the legit Korean food are spicy.
-This might be a problem for those who’re not fond of eating spicy food.
+Our guide on the Nami Island tour told us that almost 90% of the legit Korean food is spicy.
+This might be a problem for those who are not fond of eating spicy food.
 I’m adventurous when it comes to trying out local cuisines so it’s not an issue for me.
 If it’s a big deal for you, there are a lot of food chains available.

 WHERE TO STAY